Absence from school

 First Aid Centre

-A College Nurse is available for students from 9.30am to 3.25pm daily.
+A College First Aid Officer is available for students.
 A medical record is prepared for each student at enrolment.
 Parents are asked to keep this record up‐to‐date by informing the College of any significant injuries or illnesses which occur.
-Any student who is taking medication should report to the Sickbay and leave the medication in the care of the College Nurse.
+Any student who is taking medication should report to the Sickbay and leave the medication in the care of the College First Aid Officer.

 Help with study skills, time management & organisation